MENU

 • All units come with high purity alumina ceramic rods.

 • Mounts with flexible ceramic fiber cords.
-Very simple to install, this Epsilon exclusive design eliminates the need for external support brackets.
-Low contact force does not vary during testing like some externally supported extensometers.
+Very simple to install, this design eliminates the need for external support brackets.
+Cords that have worn out are easily replaced by cutting a length of new cord from the included spare supply.

 • Includes the Epsilon Shunt Calibration System for on-site electrical calibration.